thindil/dockerada/README.md

 ## General information

-The goal of this project is to collect various Docker images files (and images themselves) related to the Ada programming language. **Note:** Old versions of images (marked as *deprecated*) require GitHub account to download.
-Newer versions are available for everyone.
-If you read this file on GitHub:
+The goal of this project is to collect various Docker images files (and images themselves) related to the Ada programming language.
+If you read this file on
-**please don't send pull requests here**.
+GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/dockerada) repository.